Singapore businesses in China tough it out

 Mr Tan employs 600 workers and provides catering and cleaning services to plants like Bombardier and Durex and malls in the city in Shandong province.

-He said the experience this time was different from the outbreak of severe acute respiratory syndrome (Sars) in 2003.
-"It's just a lot of paperwork, a lot of controls.
-Everyone is a lot more careful ," he said.
+He said the experience this time was different from that during the outbreak of the severe acute respiratory syndrome in 2003. ''It's just a lot of paperwork, a lot of controls.
+Everyone is a lot more careful.''

-Mr Tan expects his revenue will dip to 50 million yuan (S$910 million) from 70 million yuan this year, but he sees a silver lining to this crisis.

-"It will push out the smaller companies that compete just on price."
+Mr Tan expects his revenue will dip this year to 50 million yuan (S$10 million), from the projected 70 million yuan, but he sees a silver lining to this crisis. ''It will push out the smaller companies that compete just on price.''